dartlangfr/game-store-codelab/README.md

   - Create a `Game save(Game game)` method : Add new element when it's a new game and replace occurence otherwise ([Hint](#user-story-6-hints)).

 2. Modify `x-game-edit` web component :
+  - Add a `save` method which call `save` method from `GameStoreService`.
-  - Add a `save` method called when the user click on save button.
+  - Call this method when the user click on save button.

 3. Modify `index.html` :
   - Add the custom element `gameId`